mgeier/insipid-sphinx-theme-nursery/doc/customization.rst

 Settings inherited from the ``basic`` theme (like most Sphinx themes):

-.. option:: body_max_width
+.. theme-option:: body_max_width

     ``None`` to disable

-.. option:: body_min_width
+.. theme-option:: body_min_width

     ...

-.. option:: navigation_with_keys
+.. theme-option:: navigation_with_keys

     Use left and right arrow keys to turn pages

-.. option:: nosidebar
+.. theme-option:: nosidebar

     ...

-.. option:: sidebarwidth
+.. theme-option:: sidebarwidth

     ...